Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 The California Combating Auto Retail Scams Act (SB 766, signed Oct.
 6, 2025) adds Title 1.5B to the Civil Code and is operative October 1, 2026.
 Before that date it is not yet enforceable; the analysis below is forward-looking.

-- Three-day right to cancel: a non-waivable right to cancel a used-vehicle purchase or lease priced at $50,000 or less and driven fewer than 400 miles since the sale; the restocking fee is capped at 1.5% of the price, between $200 and $600.
+- Three-day right to cancel: a non-waivable right to cancel a used-vehicle purchase or lease priced at $50,000 or less and driven not more than 400 miles since the sale; the restocking fee is capped at 1.5% of the price, between $200 and $600.
 Waiver is void as against public policy.

 - Replaces the old option: it supersedes the former optional two-day cancellation agreement and repeals Veh.
 Code § 11713.21.